Bloivating-Major/50-Projects-Using-HTML-CSS-JS/11 Day 10 Movie Guide App/Readme.md

-# Movie Guide App 🎥
+# Day 10 : Movie Guide App 🎥

 A sleek and responsive web application to search for movie details using the **OMDb API**.
 Simply enter a movie name, and the app will fetch detailed information such as ratings, cast, plot, runtime, and more! 🌟